OWASP/Go-SCP/src/input-validation/sanitization.md

 ============

 Sanitization refers to the process of removing or replacing submitted data.
-When dealing with data, after the proper validation checks have been made, an additional step that is usually taken to strengthen data safety is sanitization.
+When dealing with data, after the proper validation checks have been made, sanitization is an additional step that is usually taken to strengthen data safety.

 The most common uses of sanitization are as follows: